Royal Army Service Corps: Royal Army Service Corps, 1918–1965

-In 1918, the corps received the "Royal" prefix for its service in the First World War and became the Royal Army Service Corps.
+On 27 November 1918, the corps received the "Royal" prefix for its service in the First World War and became the Royal Army Service Corps.
 It was divided into Transport and Supply Branches.

 Before the Second World War, RASC recruits were required to be at least 5 ft 2 in tall and could enlist up to 30 years of age (or 35 for tradesmen in the Transport Branch).
 They initially enlisted for six years with the colours and a further six years with the reserve (seven years and five years for tradesmen and clerks, three years and nine years for butchers, bakers and supply issuers).
 They trained at Aldershot.

 Alone among the "Services" (i.e. rear echelon support corps), RASC personnel were considered to be combatant personnel.

 In 1965, the RASC was merged with the Transportation and Movement Control Service of the Royal Engineers (which was responsible for railway transport, inland water transport, port operations, and movements) to form the Royal Corps of Transport.
 All its supply functions (including the supply of vehicles, their care and preservation in storage and delivery), along with the staff clerks, were transferred to the Royal Army Ordnance Corps, leaving the new RCT solely responsible for transport and movements.
 In 1993, the RCT and RAOC were merged to form the Royal Logistic Corps, the modern descendant of the ASC.